mayurdhoble/mayurdhoble/README.md

 - 👯 I’m looking to collaborate on AI
 - 🤔 I’m looking for help with guidance
 - 💬 Ask me about AI,ML,DL,CV(computer Vision)
-- 📫 How to reach me: https://www.linkedin.com/in/mayur-dhoble-83061a30a/ AND mayurdhoble5@gmail.com or https://mayur-dhoble-portfolio-showcase.lovable.app
+- 📫 How to reach me: https://www.linkedin.com/in/mayur-dhoble-83061a30a/ AND mayurdhoble5@gmail.com or <a src="https://mayur-dhoble-portfolio-showcase.lovable.app">Portfolio</a>
 - 😄 Pronouns: He/him